-The negative elements of the Two of Pentacles
+Negative elements of Two of Pentacles

 The balance and harmony usually channeled by the two of pentacles are completely broken when the card appears reversed in a tarot reading or spread.
 In that situation, it is a sign of disorganization and poor time management skills, wasting a lot of time in the process.
 This usually represents someone moving from one project to the next, in a kind of scheduled Ponzi scheme that will eventually catch up with them.